kristithrasher/Kickstart-Analysis/README.md

 - I Conclusion based on the Outcomes based on Goal was that the most successful outcome on a play project campaign was when the goal amount was in the range of $35,000 to $39,999.

 -Limitations of this dataset are...too much unneeded data, some conversions need to be made on some of the data to make it readable.
-Needed to add some data to original data.
+Needed to add some data to original data. the Outcomes Based on Goal chart shows the successful GOal ranges.
+Also included below is a chart that shows which months are most successful for a Theatre production.

 -Some other possible tables and bar graphs that you could create would be a bar graph on percentage of outcomes based on Goal Range,
 ![barchart for outcomes vs goal]